MONARCH CASINO AND RESORT INC (MCRI)

 ✓ FOR

-Taitz joined the board effective January 1, 2026 — less than 24 months ago — and is therefore exempt from the TSR performance trigger under the voting policy; she is classified as independent, brings strong financial and capital markets expertise, and currently sits on four public company boards (Athene Holding, MidCap Finco Holdings, Summit Hotel Properties, and Yahoo!), which does not reach the five-board overboarding threshold.
+Taitz joined the board effective January 1, 2026 and is exempt from the TSR trigger as a director with fewer than 24 months of tenure; she brings financial services and corporate governance expertise and currently sits on four public company boards (Athene Holding, MidCap Finco, Summit Hotel Properties, and Yahoo!), which is right at the four-board threshold but none of these is as a sitting CEO, so the overboarding policy does not fire.

 Say on Pay